brianmadden/krawler/README.md

 Release Notes
 =============
+**0.4.1 (2017-8-15)**
+- Removed logging implementation from dependencies to prevent logging conflicts when used as a library.
+- Updated Kotlin version to 1.1.4
+- Updated `kotlinx.coroutines` to .17

 **0.4.0 (2017-5-17)**
 - Rewrote core crawl loop to use Kotlin 1.1 coroutines.
 This has effectively turned the crawl process into a multi-stage pipeline.
 This architecture change has removed the necessity for some locking by removing resource